Ghana: Education

 The education system is divided into three parts: basic education, secondary cycle, and tertiary education.
 "Basic education" lasts 11 years (ages 4‒15).
 It is divided into kindergarten (two years), primary school (two modules of three years) and junior high (three years).
 Junior high school ends with the Basic Education Certificate Examination.
 Once certified, the pupil can proceed to the secondary cycle.
 Hence, the pupil has the choice between general education (offered by the senior high school) and vocational education (offered by the technical senior high school or the technical and vocational institutes).
 Senior high school lasts three years and leads to the West African Senior School Certificate Examination, which is a prerequisite for enrollment in a university bachelor's degree programme.
 Polytechnics are open to vocational students.

 A bachelor's degree requires four years of study.
 It can be followed by a one- or two-year master's degree programme, which can be followed by a PhD programme of at least three years.
 A polytechnic programme lasts two or three years.
 Ghana possesses colleges of education.
 Some of the universities are the University of Ghana, Kwame Nkrumah University of Science and Technology, and University of Cape Coast.

 There are more than 95% of children in school.
 The literacy rate of youth ages 15 to 24 years old was 81% in 2010, with males at 82%, and females at 80%.
-An education system annually attracts foreign students particularly in the university sector.
+The education system annually attracts foreign students, particularly in the university sector.

 Ghana has a free education six-year primary school education system beginning at age 6.
 The government largely funds basic education comprising public primary schools and public junior high schools.
 Senior high schools were subsidised by the government until September 2017/2018 academic year that senior high education became free.
 At the higher education level, the government funds more than 80% of resources provided to public universities, polytechnics and teacher training colleges.
 As part of the Free Compulsory Universal Basic Education, Fcube, the government supplies all basic education schools with all their textbooks and other educational supplies, like exercise books.
 Senior high schools are provided with all their textbook requirements by the government.
 Private schools acquire their educational material from private suppliers.